 Aspirin and Survival

-Here is an excerpt from an excellent summary and then a link to read the whole thing:
+Here is the beginning of an article from Projects in Knowledge and then a link to read more:

 Aspirin Intake and Survival After Breast Cancer

 Medical Writer: William Yarnall, RPh, CCP Expert Faculty: Lisa A. Carey, MD, ScM

 • Aspirin use post-breast cancer diagnosis may prolong life and reduce the risk of distant recurrence in some breast cancer patients.